morleym/furtive-handbook/docs/format-double-elim.md

   * The winner moves on
   * The loser either goes to lower bracket, or goes home
 * The "Losers Run"
-  * Double-Elimination features a potential story where a competitor drops into lower side, and strings together wins.
-It's an exciting, fight-your-way-back-from-the-pits-of-hell kind of tale.
+  * Double-Elimination introduces a potential story where a competitor drops into lower side, and strings together wins.
+It's an exciting, fight-your-way-back-from-the-pits-of-hell kind of tale, and people [tend to remember](https://www.youtube.com/watch?v=Lv1nprK8ywY) [and discuss](https://www.reddit.com/r/SSBM/comments/2p4pa0/what_are_the_greatest_losers_run_in_melee_history/) [these tales](https://www.ggrecon.com/articles/one-of-the-greatest-losers-bracket-runs-of-all-time/)
 * Rematches can happen!
   * Competitors can meet in upper bracket and then rematch later on in lower bracket
     * Sometimes, this rematch might even happen in grand finals!